jangabrielsson/HomeMap/docs/CUSTOM_ICONS.md

 HomeMap allows you to use custom icons with any widget by specifying device-level parameters.
 This means you can use the built-in widgets (like `light`, `doorSensor`, etc.) but provide your own custom icon sets without needing to create or clone widget definitions.

+**New in v0.1.16**: Custom Icon Set selection now uses a dropdown menu that automatically discovers all available icon sets!

 ## How It Works

 Device parameters are stored in the `config.json` file and override widget defaults at render time.
 This allows you to: